-Financial Services Division (firstname.lastname@example.org)

 (b) Compute, based on actual rate charged, the compound interest and/or penal interest (Actual Charge) on Unpaid Amounts.

 (c) Compute, on Unpaid Amounts, simple interest at the contractual rate of interest.
 Note that the contractual rate of interest may itself be a compound rate.
 There is no need to transform the compound rate into an equivalent simple interest rate.
-The compound interest rate itself may be applied on simple interest basis.
+The compound interest rate itself may be applied on a simple interest basis.

 (d) The difference between step (b) and (c) is the Relief.